dakiefer/GEWtool/readme.md

 **Compute guided elastic wave (GEW) dispersion in MATLAB.**

-`GEWtool` provides extremely fast and reliable computation of guided elastodynamic waves (GEWs) in plates and cylinders.
+`GEWtool` is an advanced system to compute and postprocess guided elastodynamic waves (GEWs) in plates and cylinders.
 It is simple to use yet provides full access to the computational results as well as the underlying code.
 You are welcome to contribute to this open-source project.

 **Features**:

 - Multi-layered plates, tubes and rods
-- Finds all solutions, super fast
+- Super fast, guarantees to find all solutions
 - General anisotropy, dissipation
 - Compute real frequencies, complex wavenumbers, or ZGV points
-- Choose polarization (Lamb/SH/coupled) and symmetry (S/A)
+- Choose polarization (Lamb/SH/coupled) and parity (S/A)

 [![GitHub](resourcesAndDeps/img/logo_github.svg)](https://github.com/dakiefer/GEWtool) Code repository: [https://github.com/dakiefer/GEWtool](https://github.com/dakiefer/GEWtool)